Dallinger/Dallinger/docs/source/installing_dallinger_for_users.rst

 one for your experiments to use, and a second to support importing saved experiments.
 It is recommended that you also create a database user.

-Naviagate to a terminal and type:
+Navigate to a terminal and type:
 ::

     createuser -P dallinger --createdb